-Time to compute atomic predicates.
-We show the time used by Algorithm 1 to compute atomic predicates for all packet filters and transformers in each of the three datasets.
+Time to Compute Atomic Predicates: We show the time used by Algorithm 1 to compute atomic predicates for all packet filters and transformers in each of the three datasets.
 The computation time results are presented in Figure 8 for NAT, Figure 9 for IPv4-in-IPv4, and Figure 10 for MPLS.
 The black portion of each bar in these figures represents the computation time for the initial set of atomic predicates for packet filters only.
+(These times are slightly higher than the corresponding times in [26] and [28] due to new packet filters added to guard the input ports of transformers.)
 The grey portion of each bar represents the additional computation time used by Algorithm 1 to process packet transformers to obtain the atomic predicates for both transformers and filters.

 We found that Algorithm 1 is very fast.
-In Figures 8-10, observe that the vertical axis is in milliseconds for the Stanford and Internet2 datasets, and in seconds for the large ISP-scale provider-cone dataset.
+In Figures 8-10, observe that the vertical axis is in milliseconds for the Stanford and Internet2 datasets, and in seconds for the large ISP-scale provider cone 1 dataset.
 In almost all cases, the time for computing atomic predicates for packet filters only (line 1 of Algorithm 1) is much greater than the time for computing atomic predicates for the set of packet transformers.
+For a given network, once the atomic predicates have been computed for its initial topology, filtering rules, and transformers, the set of atomic predicates can be updated very quickly after dynamic network changes (see subsection VI-F).